dvorak42/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 server MUST check that it is able to negotiate TLS 1.3 or greater.
 If not, it MUST abort the connection with a "handshake_failure" alert.

-If the ClientEncryptedSNI.record_digest value does not match the cryptographic hash of any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following added
+For each of the ESNIKeys structures the server can respond for, it should check whether ClientEncryptedSNI.record_digest_mac matches the computed value, deriving its own record_digest for the ESNIKeys structure and using ClientEncryptedESNI.key_share.
+If it does not match the hash of any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection, with the following added behavior:
-behavior:

 - It MUST include the "encrypted_server_name" extension in EncryptedExtensions message with the "response_type" field set to